nnmsIsaac/DebateBot/README.md

 ### Getting the Code
 - Clone this repo into a folder labeled `Debate Bot` or `Debate Code` or something else that makes sense.
-- In the folder, add a `.env` file using your favorite text editor.
-It should look like this: `DISCORD_BOT_SECRET=`.
+- In the project folder, add a `.env` file using your favorite text editor.
+The contents of `.env` should look exactly like this for now: `DISCORD_BOT_SECRET=`.
 We'll add a the bot's token here later on.

 ### Setting up Discord
 - Make a Discord account if you don't already have one.